UMM-CSci-3601-S20/it-3-007/README.md

  ## What is DoorBoard

-DoorBoard is a secure virtual sticky-note board for office dwellers who need a way to remotely and conveniently post last minute scheduling announcements (or other information) to visitors.
+DoorBoard is a virtual sticky-note board for office dwellers who need a way to remotely and conveniently post last minute scheduling announcements (or other information) to visitors.

 ## Features

 Doorboard includes:
-  - Authentication using Auth0
+  - Authentication using Auth0.
-  - The ability to create a new note on your DoorBoard (1000 character limit)
+  - The ability to create a new note on your DoorBoard (with a 1000 character limit).
-    - Notes display the date and time that they were created
+    - Notes display the date and time that they were created.
-  - The ability to move notes to trash
+  - The ability to move notes to trash.
-  - Delete notes permanently from trash.
+  - The ability to delete notes permanently from trash.
-  - Switch to viewer mode.
-This allows an owner of a page to see what their viewers would see.
+  - The ability to switch to viewer mode.
+(This allows an owner of a page to see what their viewers would see.)
-  - Creating a downloadable and printable PDF with the owners name and link to their page.
+  - The ability to create a door sign (in the form of a PDF) with the owner's name and link to their page.
-  - An owner has the ability to easily copy their link to their viewer page.
+  - The ability to copy a link to the viewer page to the clipboard.

-## Get started using DoorBoard

-To get started using DoorBoard you'll simply need to sign-in or sign-up.

 ## What's on your DoorBoard?